canonical/certification-docs/Self-Test_Guide.rst

 Configuring DCPMM Devices for Testing
 -------------------------------------

-One of the biggest features released with the Cascade Lake platform is the the Intel Optane DCPMM devices.
-These are RAM devices that use the standard DIMM form factor and are populated alongside DDR4 DIMMs.
+Starting with Cascade Lake, Intel servers have included support for Intel Optane DCPMM devices.
+These are RAM devices that use the standard DIMM form factor and are populated alongside standard DIMMs.
 These special devices can function in one of three different modes, described below.

 * **Memory Mode** is a configuration where the DCPMMs are dedicated